-As well as being significantly less invasive and safer than treatments which use IOLs, PRESBYOND® Laser Blended Vision is much more effective and easier to adapt to than monovision.
+As well as being significantly less invasive and safer than treatments that use IOLs, PRESBYOND® Laser Blended Vision is much more effective and easier to adapt to than monovision.
 Monovision uses contact lenses (or older laser systems) to make one eye focused on near and one eye focused on distance.
-The system is far less sophisticated and is not suitable for all patients.
+Monovision is far less effective and is not suitable for all patients.

-If you’d like to book a consultation at London Vision Clinic, or find out more about Laser Eye Surgery for ageing eyes or give us a call us on 020 7224 1005.
+If you’d like to book a consultation at London Vision Clinic, or find out more about Laser Eye Surgery for ageing eyes then give us a call us on 020 7224 1005.

 Knowledge Dispels Fear

 Subscribe to our newsletter